Mice + Rats

 Castor oil products

-Gopher Max by Bonide is available at local stores.
+Bonide Repellents – gophers, moles, voles.
+Also available at local stores.

 Critter-Max is similar and available at EZ-Flow